patrickramp/docker-centos-build/README.md

-# Docker CentOS-9 Sream Host Build
+# Docker Host HREL9 Build

-Work in progress bash script to provision a lightweight, reasonably secure Docker Host on CentOS Stream 9.
+Work in progress bash script to provision a lightweight, reasonably secure Docker Host on RHEL9 based systems.

 Open to feedback and best practices to make as secure, optimised and functional as possible.